andyjakubowski/kingly-site/src/v1/tutorials/real-world-sign-up.md

 ```

+The transitions are very simply the edges of the previously represented graph.

 ## What we learnt
 Changing the shape of the extended state of the machine potentially requires reviewing *all* the state updates made by the action factories.
 As the machine grows, this can be cumbersome, which is why it is important to think in advance about how to structure the machine to minimize this.
 Here, we know that there are route-specific piece of states which will only be modified by specific section of the machine, which we have grouped in dedicated compound states (one compound state per route).
 As such, in the future, we will not have to review the whole machine when reviewing a piece of state, but only the part which read or update that piece of state, which we have conveniently identified beforehand.

 By separating the behaviour specification from the implementation, and by modelizing the behaviour as a state machine, we can deduce from the modelization graph that a user will not be able to sign up if he is already authenticated.
 Such assurance is hard to derive in a simple manner in other implementations.
-To do so in those alternative implementation may require delving into the code, and manually tracing the user flows.
-This illustrates why state machines are so often used in safety-critical software where safety guarantees are paramount.
+To do so in those alternative implementation involving components may require delving into the code, and manually tracing the user flows across the component tree.
+This illustrates on an admittedly small scale why state machines are so often used in safety-critical software where safety guarantees are paramount.

 As a matter of fact, the [`hyperapp`](https://github.com/jorgebucaran/hyperapp) [implementation](https://hyperapp.netlify.com/register) the [Conduit demo app](https://demo.realworld.io/#/) does not implement those safety requirements.
-This could be an oversight (there are after all no written specifications for the Conduit app), or this could result from the view-first approach being used which favors such behavioural oversight.
+This could be simply an oversight (there are after all no written specifications for the Conduit app), or this could result from a view-first approach which favors such behavioural oversight.

-In any case, it is by specifying our behaviour with state machines that we realized the necessity to add an authentication check before signing up the user, while there was no specifications telling us to do so.
+In any case, it is by specifying our behaviour with state machines that we realized, **before reaching to the implementation phase** the necessity to add an authentication check before signing up the user, while there was no specifications telling us to do so.
 This is another crucial advantage of state machine modelization.
 They make it easier to review a modelized behaviour vs. the expected behaviour, and find design bugs before they get buried deep into the code.

 ## Summary
 We implemented the *sign up* route for our application.
 We followed the [implementation strategy](/real-world.html#Implementation-strategy) we previously detailed.
 In the process of doing so, we came to refactor our application, keeping our architecture, but structuring the application per route to minimize the amount of code we have to modify to add future routes.
 We have around 10 routes to implement so it was important to do so early.
 We were also able with our modelization to ensure at the design level that our requirements will be indeed implemented by our implementation.